zekroTJA/shinpuru/PRIVACY.md

 - Reason and proof for a created report
 - Description of vote contents

+shinpuru also has a feature called `Antiraid` which watches the influx rate of users to a guild.
+When shinpuru detects an anomaly, the system triggers and all following users joining are logged. **This data is automatically removed after 48 hours**.
+These logs include the following data:
+- User ID
+- Username and Discriminator
+- Account created date *(calculated from the ID)*
+- Guild join timestamp

 ### B) Performance

 shinpuru **temporarily** caches a lot of data from the Discord API to improve performance and reduce load on the Discord API (primarily to avoid rate limit timeouts).
 All sensitive data stored in the cache is no longer stored than 30 days.